 First Class mail will be forwarded for one year.
 If no forwarding address is on file, the mail will be returned to sender.
 Second Class and Third Class mail will not be forwarded and will be returned to sender or discarded.
-Residents are asked to complete a forwarding address card and update their address at myoswego as part of the check-out process.
+Residents are asked to update their address at myoswego as part of the check-out process.